BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 * Responsible for System and integration testing and Performance and Stress Testing.
 * Working on System and integration testing and Performance, Stress Testing and batch testing .

-Specify the staff members who are involved in the test project and what their roles are going to be (for example, Mary Brown (User) compile Test Cases for Acceptance Testing).
-Identify groups responsible for managing, designing, preparing, executing, and resolving the test activities as well as related issues.
-Also identify groups responsible for providing the test environment.
-These groups may include developers, testers, operations staff, testing services, etc.

 ## 10.0 SCHEDULES

 - Test Plan